khushbup7/Machine_Learning_Algorithms/readme.txt

 This code implements Decision Tree in java using training dataset and tests it against test dataset.
 The decision tree is further pruned and validated against validation dataset.
-Information gain heuristic is used for selecting the next attribute.

 ==============================================